cadeyrn/bookmarks-organizer/README.md

 With the Bookmarks Organizer, it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!

-**The Bookmarks Organizer is a WebExtension and also compatible with Firefox Quantum (Firefox 57 and later).**
+**The Bookmarks Organizer is a WebExtension and compatible with Firefox Quantum (Firefox 57 and later).**

 ### Features